 Module IV is a two-day workshop that establishes the child protective services process of assessment as the fundamental and critical prerequisite for all case decision-making.
 Seven steps of critical thinking are applied to assessments at the point of referral, intake, family services, placement planning, and reunification.
 Participants learn the complexity of conducting thorough and accurate assessments and the factors that impact that process.
 Participants receive instruction on the purpose, factors to consider, and information-gathering strategies for safety, risk, and family assessments.

-The one-day skill-building learning lab for Module IV provides opportunity to practice interviewing strategies and techniques with families to gather information for safety, risk, and family assessments.
+The two-day skill-building learning lab for Module IV provides opportunity to practice interviewing strategies and techniques with families to gather information for safety, risk, and family assessments.

 115-CW5-S: Investigative Processes in Family-Centered Child Protective Services (1 day + 1 day Learning Lab (115-CW5-LLS) on Interviewing Skills for Investigations)

 Module V is a one-day workshop that explores principles common to all investigative processes, and unique principles for investigation of sexual abuse, physical abuse, and neglect.
 Participants learn the factors to consider in planning and conducting investigations, including the application of CAPTA to respect parents’ Fourth and Fourteenth Amendment rights during investigations.